Kameron2442/js-challenge-boilerplate/README.md

 2. Locate the hosted url http://localhost:4200/
 3. The home page will show a button with text "Choose File"
 4. Click it, and select your file which came from the ingenious machine.
-5. Below the button will display sucessful file uploads and errors if they arise.
+5. Below the button will display successful file uploads and errors if they arise.

 This app assumes to following:
 1. The Ingenious machine's .csv output format remains constant.
 For example, no file headers.